Adam Sandler Doesn’t Give a F*ck – and Neither Should You

 “You know what, Conan?
 I like the way I look because I am a good person,” Sandler continued as his seatmates chuckled.
 “I don’t care about what I wear or what I don’t wear.
 My snazzy gym shorts and fluffy sweatshirt offended you so much that you had to mock me in front of my peers.”
 And he’s right: his light blue sweatshirt and colorblocked basketball shorts ultimately didn’t harm anyone – rather, his outfit likely evoked slight envy from his black-tie-abiding counterparts.
 Wouldn’t we all rather be comfy than corseted for a three-plus hour movie night – especially in today’s post-pandemic society?

-Sandler’s lean towards loungewear at the awards show isn’t without precedent, however.
+Sandler’s lean toward loungewear at the awards show isn’t without precedent, however.
 Kanye West turned heads at the 2019 Met Gala – themed Camp: Notes on Fashion after Susan Sontag’s 1964 essay of the same name – when he showed up in a $34 black Dickies Eisenhower jacket to fashion’s favorite night.
 Similar to Sandler, Ye’s choice to go casual as opposed to opulent was a statement-making shrug off of aged-out industry standards and tired binary boundaries.

 In a way, Sandler’s elevated errand-running garb actually looked camp directly in the eye, totally disregarding the on-paper dress code and, as a result, landing him atop an array of headlines this morning and making just as substantial of a splash as Bjork’s 2001 Oscar’s swan dress or Doja Cat’s 2019 Met Gala “wet” VETEMENTS dress.